Thierry-Daubos/run_analysis/README.md

 ### Version 1.0
 ### Thierry Daubos

-Here are the differents steps taken by the script to analyze the data:
+Here are the different steps taken by the script to analyze the data:

 ### PART 1
 <ol>